wikimedia/integration-uprightdiff/README.md

 Install the dependencies.
 On Debian/Ubuntu this means:

-`sudo apt-get install build-essential g++ libopencv-highgui-dev libboost-program-options-dev`
+`sudo apt-get install build-essential g++ libopencv-highgui-dev libopencv-imgcodecs-dev libboost-program-options-dev`

 On Mac OS X with homebrew: